MetaRPC/GoMT4/docs/Order_Operations/ShowOrderDeleteExample.md

 ## 🎯 Purpose

-Use this method to manually delete pending orders that are no longer needed.
+Remove limit/stop orders that are no longer needed:
-Helpful for:

-* Canceling limit/stop orders before execution
+* Cancel pending orders before execution
-* Managing pending order queues
+* Manage pending order queues
-* Cleaning up unused test/training orders
+* Clean up unused test/training orders

-Ensure the ticket references a valid pending order to avoid errors.
+---

+## 🧩 Notes & Tips

+* **Pending only:** For open market positions use `OrderClose`, not `OrderDelete`.
+* **Idempotency:** If the order is already filled/expired/cancelled, the API may return an error with a broker comment.
+* **No price/slippage:** Delete uses only the ticket; price and slippage parameters are not applicable.